OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 /var/mobile/Containers/Data/Application/72C7AAFB-1D75-4FBA-9D83-D8B4A2D44133/Documents
 ```

-With the command `file download <filename>` you can download a file from the iOS device to your workstation and can analyse it afterwards.
+With the command `file download <filename>` you can download a file from the iOS device to your workstation and can analyze it afterwards.

 ```bash
 org.owasp.MSTG on (iPhone: 10.3.3) [usb] # file download .com.apple.mobile_container_manager.metadata.plist